Egzon94/FinalProjectIronhack/README.md

 POST /: Records a new transaction.

 + Trade: Stores trade details like stockSymbol, quantity, price, and relationships with User and Portfolio.

 + Portfolio: Manages a collection of trades and transactions, with fields for name, trades, and associated user.

 + Transactions: Records each trade-related activity, with fields like transactionType and amount, and relationships to both Trade and Portfolio.

+## Future Work
+Looking forward, we have indentified areas for expansion and improvement, including:
++ Notes Insisght Class: A new class will be introduced to capture insights and observations on various notes, allowing users to manage and reference notes more effectively.